 - Homelessness, Substance abuse, or Mental Health Struggles

 Let’s look at each of these in more depth, then talk about ways you might combat the issues.

-Super-Utilizers and Rising 911 Calls
+Super-Utilizers and the Rising 911 Utilization Rate

 As any EMS manager knows, a small portion of the population often makes up the majority of local 911 calls.
 There have been instances where a single patient has called 911 hundreds of times over a relatively short period.